bg

 Where Are USDT Transactions Stored?

 Anyone can track and verify a transfer using a block explorer, such as Etherscan for the Ethereum network or Tronscan for the TRON network.
-These tools display the complete history and status of a transaction.
-The irreversible nature of the blockchain means accuracy is critical, as funds sent to an incorrect address are typically unrecoverable.
+These tools display the complete history and status of any transaction.
+The irreversible nature of the blockchain means that accuracy is critical, as funds sent to an incorrect address are typically unrecoverable.

 How to Track USDT Transactions Online